Management and Visualization Tools for Emergency Medical Services: Simulation and Visualization of Ambulance Operations

 \subsection{Ambulance selection and reassignment heuristics}

-In this section, we provide a brief description of the ambulance selection and ambulance reassignment heuristics available through the webpage \url{http://samu.vincentgyg.com/} (the paper \cite{ourheuristics23a} contains more details and performance comparisons for these heuristics).
-These heuristics are the Closest Available (CA) heuristic, Best Myopic (BM) heuristic, a NonMyopic (NM) heuristic, GHP1 (Greedy Heuristic with Priorities 1), and GHP2 (Greedy Heuristic with Priorities 2).
+In this section, we provide a brief description of the ambulance selection and ambulance reassignment heuristics available through the webpage \url{http://samu.vincentguigues.com/} (the paper \cite{ourheuristics23a} contains more details and performance comparisons for these heuristics).
+These heuristics are the Closest Available (CA) heuristic, Best Myopic (BM) heuristic, GHP1 (Greedy Heuristic with Priorities 1), and GHP2 (Greedy Heuristic with Priorities 2).

 For all heuristics, the state vector will store, at any time $t$: \begin{enumerate} \item[1)] for each ambulance $j$, a location $\ell_{f}(j)$ and a time $t_{f}(j)$ with the following meanings.
 Two situations can happen: 1.1) an ambulance $j$ is in service at $t$ or 1.2) it is available at $t$.
 1.1) If the ambulance is in service at $t$ then $t_{f}(j)$ is the next instant the ambulance will be available (free) again for dispatch and $\ell_{f}(j)$ will be its location at that instant.
 1.2) If the ambulance is available at $t$ then $t_{f}(j)$ is the last (past) time instant the ambulance became available, i.e., the time it completed its last service and $\ell_{f}(j)$ was the corresponding (past) location of the ambulance when this service was completed. \item[2)] For each ambulance $j$ a location $\ell_{b}(j)$ and a time $t_{b}(j)$ with the following meanings.
 We again have two possibilities.
 Either the ambulance is at a base at $t$ and, in this case, $\ell_{b}(j)$ is the location of that base and $t_{b}(j)$ is the last time instant it arrived at this base (therefore $t_{b}(j) \leq t$).
 If the ambulance is not at a base, then $\ell_{b}(j)$ is the location of the next base it will go and $t_{b}(j)$ is the instant the ambulance will arrive at that base (we therefore have $t_{b}(j) > t$). \end{enumerate}